OpsHubProduct/OIM-Documentation/docs/connectors/plm.md

 <p><img alt="Windchill PLM Integration Config Screenshot" src="../assets/PLMIntegrationConfig.png" width="2200"/></p>

-### Setting Up Synchronization Filters (Criteria Configuration)

-You may want to synchronize only specific items from Windchill PLM, rather than everything.
+### Criteria Configuration

+If the user wants to specify conditions for synchronizing an entity from Windchill PLM as source system to the other system, the criteria must be configured.
+Navigate to Criteria Configuration section on [Integration Configuration](../integrate/integration-configuration.md) page to learn in detail about Criteria Configuration.
 For example, you might only want to sync Issues with a certain priority.

 **How to set up filters:**